Kahlil Byrd: Shur

-Since late 2022, Shur partnered with Edward Jones to analyze the financial reality of borrowers in the St. Louis region and beyond.
-Edward Jones® is creating what is emerging as a multi-faceted and well-resourced impact experiment focusing on the financial wellness and outcomes for colleagues, customers, and residents living in communities surrounding its headquarters in the St. Louis region.
+Since late 2022, Shur has partnered with Edward Jones to analyze the financial situation of borrowers in the St. Louis region.
+Edward Jones is conducting a program focused on the financial outcomes of employees, customers, and residents in the St. Louis region.

 In 2023, Shur became a member of the Council for Inclusive Capitalism.
 The Council consists of national and global corporations and thought leaders focused on building wealth, and creating value for employees, communities, and the planet.

 Invest America

 Byrd is founder and CEO of Invest America, a seed fund focused on financing and guiding political reform investors by leveraging data, analytics and nationwide research.
 Invest America advises entrepreneurs, family offices, foundations, and corporations in efforts to develop effective, issue-driven spending programs and strategies for investing effectively in winning across the issue spectrum.

 Invest America partners include Ipsos Public Affairs, the world’s third-largest marketing research firm, with whom Invest America has launched "Our Age of Uncertainty", a sustained national discussion and public private engagement.
 This initiative is designed to shape the thinking and understanding of America’s top 200 influencers and decision makers as they grapple with an historically political environment in the United States and throughout the world.

 In January 2019, the Washington Post reported that Byrd and Invest America are among the insiders working with former Starbucks Chairman Howard Schultz in his "extensive operation" to explore an independent bid for president.
 According to the article, Byrd is working on ballot access plans alongside Kellen Arno of Grandview Campaigns.
 The article stated, "If he moves forward, Schultz this fall would begin the process of collecting signatures to gain ballot access in all 50 states.
 The campaign would have a goal of polling above 15 percent nationally to ensure Schultz’s inclusion in the general-election debates."